blockchain-certificates/blockcerts-verifier/README.md

    Triggered when a certificate has been loaded into the component.
    Returns the `uid` of the certificate as a string.

+- `certificate-verify`

+   Triggered when the verification process of a certificate is started.
+   Returns the `uid` of the certificate as a string.

 # Development
 ## Viewing Your Element